 - Tell first responders if anyone in the household is quarantined for COVID-19, either as a positive, or awaiting results from testing.

 - PARKING.
 Regular rates and time limits are back in force at kiosks on city streets and garages.
 For a map of downtown lots offering free parking, click here.
 Please continue to observe the 15-minute free parking zones, as marked, for takeout/pickup.

 Healthcare Worker/First Responder Parking Pass Program -- The hang tag pass allows free parking on all city streets (does not apply to the Foundry Place or High/Hanover garages).
 Apply for a Healthcare Worker/First Responder Parking Pass at the Foundry Place Garage office with proof of employment in healthcare or as a First Responder, and Portsmouth residency.
-The program is in effect April 27 through June 30, 2020.
 All Portsmouth parking has a 72-hour limit, which will apply to these pass-holders, as well.

 - The recycling center is open and staffed to allow just a few vehicles at a time for physical-distancing.
 No cash accepted.
 Payment for the usual special item disposal fees must be by check.